andrewchambers/c/README.md

 # A better C compiler

-How?
-Unlike gcc and clang...
+## Project Philosophy

+- Less is more.
-- Be fast.
+- Gotta go fast.

-- Be lightweight.
-- Be tidy.
-- Fit in your head.
+### Quotes

+"There are two ways of constructing a software design:
+One way is to make it so simple that there are obviously no deficiencies and the other way is to make it so complicated that there are no obvious deficiencies." - C.A.R.
+Hoare, The 1980 ACM Turing Award Lecture

+"One of my most productive days was throwing away 1000 lines of code." - Ken Thompson

 ## Design choices

-- We should be able to be *MUCH* faster than gcc, but still generate decent code.
-Choose fast algorithms.
-They will also make the code simpler.
-- Die on error, I don't need to see 1 good error and 50 junk errors caused by the first.
+- Choose fast algorithms, keep compilation speed and code complexity in mind.
+- Die on error.
+Usually only the first error means anything anyway.
 - Few/No warnings.
-Building is different to checking, if you want warnings, use something like clang static checker.
+Finding bugs is orthogonal to compiling, use a static checker.

 ## Style Guidelines